Sanazay/MS-Sanaullah/README.md

 # 👨‍💻 MS.Sanaullah (Ashrafy)

 Welcome to my GitHub profile!
-I'm a passionate **Network & IT Lecturer** with a strong foundation in **Computer Networking, Cloud Computing, and Research Development**.
+I'm a passionate **Network & IT student** with a strong foundation in **Computer Networking, Cloud Computing, and Research Development**.
 Currently pursuing my studies at **Colombo Campus, Sri Lanka**, while continuously exploring new technologies and practical implementations.

 ---